infrahq/infra/docs/reference/cli-reference.md

 ### Examples

 ```
-# Set a new one time password for a user
+# Set a new password for a user
 $ infra users edit janedoe@example.com --password
 ```

 ### Options

 ```
-      --password   Set a new one time password
+      --password   Set a new password
 ```

 ### Options inherited from parent commands